Best Things to do in Bogotá Colombia

 • Usaquén: The picturesque streets around Parque de Usaquén in the North of Bogota are full of delicious restaurants, great local cafes, and bars, some of which are hosting live music events on certain days, like the vinyl bar Mr. Bum (Google Maps).

-8. Experience a show in a unique theater in Bogotá
+8. Experience a show at a small theater

 Check out the latest events at Teatro Colón, Teatro de la Candelaria, Teatro Libre, Teatro Colsubsidio, etc.⁣ Visiting one of the small theaters in La Candelaria is already worth it because of their unique bohemian atmosphere.